BrenoFariasdaSilva/Worked-Example-Miner/Gemini/README.md

 ## Generated Data

-The output of the scripts are stored in the `Gemini/` directory, which are the following:
+The outputs of the scripts are stored in the `Gemini/Outputs/` directory, which are the following:

 ### Output